The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 1991

 The name Alexandrinsky is returned to the theater.
-The official name of the theatre: Russian State Academic Drama Theatre.
+The official name of the theater: Russian State Academic Drama Theater named after.
 A.S.
 Pushkin (Alexandrinsky).

 1994

 "Monsieur Georges.
 Russian drama" by M.Yu.
 Lermontov.
-Staging by A.A.
-Proudina
+Staged by A.A.
+Praudina

 1997

-"The Tale of Tsar Peter and his murdered son Alexei" by F. Gorenstein.
-Staging by A.V.
+“The Tale of Tsar Peter and his murdered son Alexei” by F. Gorenstein.
+Staged by A.V.
 Galibina

 1998